 Former Georgia Governor (D) Roy Barnes was elected in 1998 and pushed through the toughest antipredatory lending law in the country in 2002 (according to Michael Hirsh in The Predators’ Ball - 8/9/2008).
 The law made everyone up the line, including investment banks and rating agencies legally liable if the loans they sold, securitized, or rated were deemed unfair.
 Barnes warned major mortgage issuers 'You're in for a crash here'."
 The law was gutted in early 2003 by the Georgia Legislature.

 Sir Andrew Large is credited by multiple sources with warning about the coming crash at the London School of Economics in a 2004 speech (he was then deputy governor of the Bank of England - the UK central bank).
 He reportedly continued to make similar speeches and argue for another two years that the system was unsustainable (he reportedly gave up and retired in January 2006 before his term was up).
-See Steve Denning's Lest We Forget: Why We Had A Financial Crisis (11/22/2011) which cites Masters of Nothing: How the Crash Will Happen Again Unless We Understand Human Nature by Matthew Hancock and Nadhim Zahawi (not yet released in the US, but available in the UK).
+See Steve Denning's Lest We Forget: Why We Had A Financial Crisis (11/22/2011) which cites Masters of Nothing: How the Crash Will Happen Again Unless We Understand Human Nature by Matthew Hancock and Nadhim Zahawi (earlier UK version).

 Rick Bookstaber is credited with predicting a financial crisis arising from financial derivatives in his 2007 book A Demon of Our Own Design: Markets, Hedge Funds, and the Perils of Financial Innovation.
 See also Why Wall Street should be more like a cockroach at Salon.com (12/20/2007).
 Previously, Frank Partnoy had been warning about risks resulting from the increasing use of derivatives.
 In 1997 he first published FIASCO: Blood In The Water On Wall Street (he released an updated version in 2009).
 An excerpt from FIASCO is included with this NPR interview, in which Partnoy wrote "Derivatives will continue to cause billions of dollars in losses by hundreds of derivatives victims, along the way destroying reputations, twisting lives, and emptying bank books."
 In Credit derivatives play a dangerous game in the FT (7/16/2006), Partnoy and David Skeel wrote "While credit derivatives can generate benefits, they present two critical challenges that can precipitate a flight to safety and perhaps a financial crisis."
 In his 2003 book Infectious Greed: How Deceit and Risk Corrupted the Financial Market Partnoy discussed the long history of derivatives related blow-ups dating back to the 80s (Krieger/Bankers Trust, Niederhoffer, Leeson/Barings Bank, Citron/Orange County, Jett/Kidder Peabody, Long Term Capital Management, Enron, WorldCom, and Global Crossing) and concludes the book with a series of warnings about credit derivatives, collateralized debt obligations, and credit default swaps.
 In the updated 2009 version he argues that the Global Finanical Crisis was the largest of these connected dots.